crate/cratedb-guide/docs/integrate/airflow/data-retention-policy.md

 To automate the process of deleting expired data we use [Apache Airflow](https://airflow.apache.org/).
 Our workflow implementation does the following: _once a day, fetch policies from the database, and delete all data for which the retention period expired._

 ### Retrieving Retention Policies
 The first step consists of a task that queries partitions affected by retention policies.
 We do this by joining `retention_policies` and `information_schema.table_partitions` tables and selecting values with expired retention periods.
-In CrateDB, `information_schema.table_partitions` [[documentation](https://crate.io/docs/crate/reference/en/5.1/general/information-schema.html#table-partitions)] contains information about all partitioned tables including the name of the table, schema, partition column, and the values of the partition.
+In CrateDB, `information_schema.table_partitions` [{ref}`documentation <crate-reference:is_table_partitions>`] contains information about all partitioned tables including the name of the table, schema, partition column, and the values of the partition.
 The resulting query is constructed as:
 ```sql
 SELECT QUOTE_IDENT(p.table_schema) || '.' || QUOTE_IDENT(p.table_name),